Summary

 Keep Slides Minimal

-- Using Python libraries like
+- Using Python libraries such as

 Generate a matplotlib chart showing our revenue trend: